ShortyDev/PolarLogs/README.md

 ### Rate Limit (IMPORTANT)

 Discord has a rate limit on webhooks, which means that a lot of messages on the same webhook most likely won't be sent.
 This is why it is recommended to create a new webhook for each type of message (mitigation, detection, ...).
-If you want to use the same webhook for all types of messages, you can set a cooldown for each player and type in the config.
-This will prevent a player from spamming the webhook.
+You can also optionally set the `cooldown_per_player_and_type` field to a higher value to prevent the plugin from sending too many messages.
+For mitigations, the default value of this field is `5` seconds.

 #### Global rate limit